Director, Community Organizer, Board Member, and Co-Founder of CCR!

-YAE empowers youth and young adults—ranging from grade 4 through young adults—to teach other youth to speak out on behalf of climate science and justice in free one-day trainings.
-Parents empower other parents to begin acting to address the crisis together with their children and communities through initial parent meetings and building teams of families who can strengthen each other by having fun and keeping hope alive while addressing the crisis.
+YAE empowers youth and young adults—ranging from grade 4 through adults—to teach themselves and others to speak out on behalf of climate science and justice in free one-day trainings.
+Parents empower other parents to begin acting to address the crisis together with their children and communities through parent meetings and building teams of families who can strengthen each other by having fun and keeping hope alive while addressing the crisis.
 YAE is designed to provide a consistent and powerful experience across regions that: is easy for communities to get started, can be adapted to fit local circumstances, weaves together people and organizations from many backgrounds, and builds public speaking and other leaderships skills in the youth and adults who participate.
 YAE trainings have happened in 4 states so far and have reached students in 5 states and 3 countries.

 Dr. Vergun brings to her climate work a decade of program assessment and support in education, health care, and other fields, as well as several years spent working with an international nonprofit, Plant for the Planet, as Executive Director, Board Member, and Program Coordinator.
 A Climate Reality Leader, she has also served as a Climate Reality Mentor.

 A UCSC alumnae who majored in language studies, Pam went on to receive a Master in Public Administration and International Affairs from Princeton University and an MA and PhD in social psychology/ organizational sociology from Stanford University.
 Pam trained and was ordained as a Maggidah, a traditional path of teaching and storytelling that draws upon Jewish and other wisdom traditions.
 Pam is working to fundraise for CCR from a variety of sources and to further refine and seed this community-based youth and parent climate training around the U.S. and beyond, using a permacultural approach to climate activism and organizational development.